For this article I researched the answer to a common weight loss dilemma: why am I losing weight but not inches off my ___ (belly, hips, or wherever)?

 This type of invisible weight loss occurs if the fat you’re getting rid of is visceral fat, which isn’t visible to the eye.

-This type of fat (visceral) is often the first to go when you’re in the early stages of a weight loss program, so you’ll see the scale go down but your measurements won’t, unfortunately.
+This type of fat (visceral) is often the first to go when you’re in the early stages of a weight loss program, so at first you’ll see the scale go down but your measurements won’t, unfortunately.

 This is normal.